AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

 5. Ask a friend to use a second device to join the channel with the same App ID, token, and channel name.

-   You will see and hear each other.
+   You can see and hear each other.

 ## Next steps